grigoryvp/vscode-language-xi/README.md

 # Xi personal wiki language

 "Xi" is a markdown-like language designed for a personal knowledge base.
-Color and indentation is used to highlight headings, paragraphs, links, source code examples and definitions.
+Color and indentation are used to highlight headings, paragraphs, links, source code examples and definitions.
 You can read and write Xi from within a VSCode without a need to "render" it into a "visual" web page or PDF.
 This makes Xi a very **fast** tool to keep records: you grep